casperchiabc/ureg-assignment/README.md

-# Prerequisite
+## Prerequisite

-Please install composer and PHP version 8.2 or later.
+Please install composer and PHP version 8.2 or newer version.
 Configure and install additional PHP extensions as needed.

 ## To Run This Project
 Clone this repo, using cmd or any terminal and then navigate to the root folder and run